 An excerpt from Blueprint to cyanotypes: Exploring a historical alternative photographic process.
-Making photograms in the cyanotype process.
+How to make make cyanotype photograms.

 The two most common methods of creating images are contact prints using negatives and photograms.